kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## How to Maximize Performance

-Summarize past messages.
+Summarize past messages
-Chunk documents into smaller segments.
+Chunk documents into smaller segments
-Retrieve only relevant sections per query.
+Retrieve only relevant sections per query
 Refresh context instead of growing it endlessly

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.